 The first Pokémon Giovanni always uses is Persian, a Normal-type Pokémon.
 The best Pokémon to use against it are durable Fighting-types, such as Conkeldurr, Heracross, Gallade, Machamp, And Passimian.

-The next Pokémon choice for Giovanni can be any of these three options:
+The next Pokémon choice for Giovanni can be one of several options.

-After beating whichever the second option is that Giovanni uses, it’s time for you to face the Legendary Pokémon, Entei.
-It’s a Fire-type Pokémon, making them weak to Ground, Rock, and Water-types.
-You have a handful of Pokémon to choose from to face it, such as Swampert, Feraligatr, Gyarados, Tyranitar, or even the Legendary Groudon.
+After beating whichever the second option is that Giovanni uses, it’s time for you to face the legendary Pokémon, Mewtwo.
+It’s a Psychic-type Pokémon, making them weak to Bug, Dark, and Ghost-type Pokémon.
+Your best chances to take it down in the final fight is to use Mega Houndoom, Origin Giratina, Gengar, Chandelure, Darkrai, Hydreigon, Tyranitar, Weavile, or Mega Beedrill.

 The general strategy for battling Giovanni is taking your time and relying on defensive Pokémon.
 Yes, you want to take down his roster quickly, but relying on straight damage won’t win the day.
 It’s a battle of attrition.
 You need Pokémon capable of withstanding a substantial amount of damage and dealing enough back to put a dent in Giovanni’s options.